vicious-widgets/vicious/README.md

   - returns a table with string keys: {volume}, {state}, {Artist}, {Title}, {Album}, {Genre} and optionally {Name} and {file}

-**vicious.widgets.volume**

-  - provides volume levels and state of requested ALSA mixers
-  - takes the ALSA mixer control as an argument, i.e. "Master", optionally append the card ID or other options, i.e. "PCM -c 0"
-  - returns 1st value as the volume level and 2nd as the mute state of the requested channel

 **vicious.widgets.weather**

   - provides weather information for a requested station